facebook/react-native-website/cndocs/intro-react.md

 <div class="toggler">
   <ul role="tablist" class="toggle-syntax">
     <li id="functional" class="button-functional" aria-selected="false" role="tab" tabindex="0" aria-controls="functionaltab" onclick="displayTabs('syntax', 'functional')">
-      State with Function Components
+      函数组件的状态 State
     </li>
     <li id="classical" class="button-classical" aria-selected="false" role="tab" tabindex="0" aria-controls="classicaltab" onclick="displayTabs('syntax', 'classical')">
-      State with Class Components
+      Class 组件的状态 State
     </li>
   </ul>
 </div>

 <block class="functional syntax" />

-You can add state to a component by calling [React’s `useState` Hook](https://reactjs.org/docs/hooks-state.html).
+You can add state to a component by calling [React’s `useState` Hook](https://zh-hans.reactjs.org/docs/hooks-state.html).
 A Hook is a kind of function that lets you “hook into” React features.
 For example, `useState` is a Hook that lets you add state to function components.
-You can learn more about [other kinds of Hooks in the React documentation.](https://reactjs.org/docs/hooks-intro.html)
+You can learn more about [other kinds of Hooks in the React documentation.](https://zh-hans.reactjs.org/docs/hooks-intro.html)

 ```SnackPlayer name=State
 import React, { useState } from "react";